scalameta/metals/.github/ISSUE_TEMPLATE/question.md

 ---
 name: ❓ Question
 about: This issue tracker is not for questions.
-Please ask a question using GitHub Discussions: https://github.com/scalameta/metals/discussions/new
+Please ask a question using GitHub Discussions https://github.com/scalameta/metals/discussions/new
 title: DO NOT ASK QUESTIONS IN ISSUES
 labels: ''
 assignees: ''